Yigitkilincr/JsProjects/README.md

 # JsProjects
-Some projects that I've done for developing my JavaScript skills.
+Some projects that I've been doing for developing my JavaScript skills.